nick-calzada/nick-calzada/README.md

 ## 🚀 Currently Working On

-- **Machine Learning**: Applying ML techniques to produce compositional data to be studied using a Bayesian hierarchical model.
+- **Image Processing**: Applying image processing techniques to quanitfy iceberg areas from aerial imagery sourced from the Glacier Bay National Park.

 ## 🛠️ Skills